iniyanijoseph/DuckieAndTheSearchForTheGoldenGoose/main.typ

 What if we took the friends from both?

 The *intersection* of these days that goeth?

-==
+// Intersect symbol over the the overlapping geese in gu ==
 We get {2, 3} as you can see!